 Mumbai

 The evening was engaging and warm.
 Quite a few famous film personalities joined us in watching this beautiful documentary and took home the message of love and acceptance.
-People like Rajkumar Hirani, Sohail Khan, Shreyas Talpade, Roshan Abbas, Archana Puran Singh and Parmeet Sethi, Sanjay Suri, Mini Mathur, Tanishtha Chaterjee, and many more came to support us in spreading the awareness.
+People like Rajkumar Hirani, Sohail Khan, Shreyas Talpade, Roshan Abbas, Archana Puran Singh, Parmeet Sethi, Sanjay Suri, Mini Mathur, Tanishtha Chaterjee, and many more came to support us in spreading awareness.
 Each one of them was touched and shared how it changed their perspectives towards people with Down Syndrome and how happy they were to be a part of the screening.

 A big compliment for all of us.
-Not only this, the screen writers, studio heads, script writers and many other creative people got a first hand glimpse into a world they were not familiar with and it opened their eyes to the beauty in diversity.
+Not only this, the screenwriters, studio heads, scriptwriters and many other creative people got a first-hand glimpse into a world they were not familiar with and it opened their eyes to the beauty in diversity.
 After all, “variation is the only invariable” and we were glad to have people understand this through our documentary.
 Here are a few pictures of the Mumbai event.

 Also read: What Does It Really Take To Accept A Child With Special Needs?

 This wasn’t all.
 With Mitu being our guide and planner, we all were in for a huge surprise when one evening, Malaika Arora joined our girl gang in Mumbai and spoke about her support for all of us!
-‘Awe struck’ would probably be the appropriate word on how we felt meeting her.
+‘Awestruck’ would probably be the appropriate word for how we felt meeting her.
 The visit to The Mecca of Bollywood, The Yash Raj Studio was another highlight of our trip.
 Meeting the stunning actresses Rani Mukherjee and Sakshi Tanwar, at their shoot, was something we would never be able to forget.
 After getting all the attention from the paparazzi, the children were bursting with confidence.
 Such a sight!
 They were almost ready to give autographs if anyone had asked.
 Here are a few pictures

 All in all, this documentary gave our children a lot.
-It provided them their rightful place in the media.
+It provided them with their rightful place in the media.
 A new beginning!
 People who had no clue about disabilities met our children and learnt about Down Syndrome and how it is not scary but just different.